5 Best Non-Toxic Toothpaste Brands (Fully Tested & Reviewed)

 Personally, I reach for the toothpaste when I want that more traditional toothpaste feel while still sticking with a cleaner formula.

-The formulas focus heavily on enamel support using hydroxyapatite, xylitol, calcium minerals, and lower-foam ingredients without SLS or aggressive whitening systems.
+Both formulas focus heavily on enamel support using micro hydroxyapatite, xylitol, calcium minerals, and lower-foam ingredients without SLS or aggressive whitening systems.

 Price